-S102846 Clinical Framework for the Management of Hair Loss in Primary Care 15:30-16:00 Darshini Persaude, MD, CCFP, FCFP, Diploma in Practical Dermatology, Pickering
+S102846 Clinical Framework for the Management of Hair Loss in Primary Care

-00 Darshini Persaude, MD, CCFP, FCFP, Diploma in Practical Dermatology, Pickering, ON 714AB MTCC
+Darshini Persaude, MD, CCFP, FCFP, Diploma in Practical Dermatology, Pickering, ON 15:30-16:00 714AB MTCC

 - 1. assess the patient who presents with hair loss and identify the type of hair loss - 2. recognize patients that will need early intervention or referral to secondary care - 3. select appropriate first- and second-line treatments, depending on the cause